-Join Cheryl Ladd for an in-depth discussion in this video Determining data collection methods, part of Marketing Research Fundamentals.
+Join Cheryl Ladd for an in-depth discussion in this video Determining data collection methods, part of Marketing Foundations: Market Research.

 - Imagine you aren't feeling well and you visit your doctor.
 You've a good doctor who keeps up with all the most recent studies on various illnesses and potential treatments.
 One of the first things he does is review your chart, checking for any underlying medical conditions.
 Then he's likely to ask you questions about your symptoms such as when they started and how severe they are.
 He may take your vitals, perhaps do some blood work and run some tests.
 And finally he may give you a prescription or suggest that you do something differently to see if that helps.